diffpy/diffpy.srfit/doc/devmanual/extending.rst

 create custom ``Profile`` objects for different types of data.
 This is useful when adapting an external data container to the SrFit interface.
-For example, the external container may need to be retained so it can be used within an external program before or after iterfacing with SrFit.
+For example, the external container may need to be retained so it can be used within an external program before or after interfacing with SrFit.
 An example of a customized Profile is the ``SASProfile`` class in the ``diffpy.srfit.sas.sasprofile`` module: